-This collection of writings from Lafcadio Hern paints a rare and fascinating picture of pre-modern Japan
+This collection of writings from Lafcadio Hearn paints a rare and fascinating picture of pre-modern Japan.

 Over a century after his death, author, translator, and educator Lafcadio Hearn remains one of the best-known Westerners ever to make Japan his home.
-Almost more Japanese than the Japanese—"to think with their thoughts" was his aim—his prolific writings on things Japanese were instrumental in introducing Japanese culture to the West.
+His prolific writings on things Japanese were instrumental in introducing Japanese culture to the West.

 Part One, "The Land," chronicles Hearn's early years when he wrote primarily about the appearance of his adopted home.
-Part Two, "The People," records the author's later years when he came to terms with the Japanese themselves.
-In this anthology, Richie, more gifted in capturing the essence of a person on the page than any other foreign writer living in Japan, has picked out the best of Hearn's evocations.
+Part Two, "The People," records the author's later years when he came to terms with the Japanese people themselves.

 The Chief City of the Province of the Gods